 Consider this scenario:

-In this scenario, the company would likely purchase around 500 standard 4-gas detectors.
-Of those, 450 would be for each field employee and an additional 50 would be used to cover repairs and other downtime.
+The company would likely purchase around 500 standard four-gas detectors.
+Of those, 450 would be for the field employees and an additional 50 would be backups to cover repairs and other downtime.